marcushuewitt/ClassNotes/Class09/README.md

 A great "cheatsheet" can be found here https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/pdf/

 For the remaining portion of this class, we will work in the class09.ipynb file (a jupyter notebook).
 You'll need to download and copy this file into your personal repo directory where you're keeping class notes.
-You can start a jupyter notebook server in the directory (using bash) and then select this file (within jupyter) to open.
+You can start a jupyter notebook server in the directory (using bash) and then select this file (within jupyter) to open.which python3.